life-at-the-frontier/validation-exercise/private-docs/report/report.md

 Group interviews participants were recruited via our local contacts in Rotherham (RCUST).

+Table 1.
+Summary of socio-demographic profile of respondents [insert]

 ## Validation task

 After a preliminary task to familiarise participants with the map interface, where participants are shown pairs of interactive maps with borders (Map A and Map B).
 Participants are asked to choose which map better represents distinct community boundaries in terms of migration background in the selected area.
 The full description of the intervention and allocation mechanism is given in a separate document [here](#study-protocol-assignment.md).

 Pilot exercises were conducted before deployment, and the entire validation exercise takes under 10 minutes to complete.

-[@ fill in how the maps were created after the results are collected]

-We will check that all the maps are similar with respect attributes (e.g. total border lengths) to omit alternative explanations (see supplementary materials).
+We will checked that all the maps are similar with respect attributes (e.g. total border lengths) to omit alternative explanations (see supplementary materials).
 The pair of interactive maps are synced so scrolling and moving Map A also moved the area viewed in Map B.

 The maps are created in R and exported as leaflet maps within html files.
 The code to recreate the maps are found on GitHub. https://github.com/MengLeZhang/wardenProject2021.

 ## Assignment of maps